Wood species

 Uses

-According to the above, gorun is used to make furniture, for carving and for making barrels (cooperage).
-It is very suitable for making craft or interior decorations and fittings.
+According to the above, goruna is used for furniture, carving and barrel making (stave).
+It is very suitable for making boats or interior decorations and fittings.
 Its very good resistance to rotting makes it suitable for building fences, garden furniture, decking and other outdoor projects.

 the difference between oak and oak

-The bark of the gorun is also used, which is very rich in tannin like that of the oak.
-The tannins extracted are used to tan animal hides.
+The bark of the gorun is also used, which is very rich in tannin like that of oak.
+The tannins extracted are used for tanning animal hides.
 The leaves and fruit are used in herbal medicine.
-Acorns are the food of many forest animals.
+Acorns are food for many forest animals.

 I hope you find the information interesting.
 If you have worked with gorun, tell us about your experience.
 We would be happy to supplement the article with information directly from the source.
-And if you have any questions or queries, please leave them in the space below.
-I will certainly answer them.
+And if you have any questions or queries, leave them below in the dedicated space.
+I will certainly reply.

 About the author